VirtualWolf/ts-node-typescript-issue/README.md

 # Problem

-With the configuration in this repository (Typescript 5.3.2, ts-node 10.9.1), trying to run the Typescript file with `ts-node` fails:
+With the configuration in this repository (Node.js 20.9.0, Typescript 5.3.2, ts-node 10.9.1), trying to run the Typescript file with `ts-node` fails:

 ```
 [virtualwolf@shade:~/Downloads/tsconfig-test]$ npm run start:dev